- Boa constrictor imperator (LINNAEUS, 1758)

 - Females 1.4-1.7meters (4.5-5.5 ft.)

 - CITES Appendix II2

-The Nicaraguan Boa occurs has two naturally occurring color variants, the normal or “Wild type” color, typical of most imperator, and “Hypo” color variant.
-The Hypo animals naturally occurring Hypomelanistic trait, making the snakes lose most of their black pigmentation.
+Nicaraguan Boas have two naturally occurring color variants.
+The normal or “Wild type” color, typical of most imperator, and “Hypo” color variant.
+The Hypo animals naturally occurring Hypo-melanistic trait, making the snakes lose most of their black pigmentation.
 This makes the animals look orange in color.

-In the pet trade, Nicaraguans have been line bred in order to bring out their naturally light coloration, further reducing the black pigmentation.
+In the pet trade, Nicaraguan Boas have been line bred in order to bring out their naturally light coloration, further reducing the black pigmentation.

 - Boa constrictor imperator (LINNAEUs, 1758) – The Reptile Database (Accessed Online, 2017)